About Pachyderm Power!

 Kristal Parks, MA is a passionate speaker, biologist, elephant conservationist, author, environmentalist, children’s entertainer and visionary.

 When I was 7 years old, my family moved to Mexico City, where I learned about the suffering and injustice of poverty.
 As an adult, I lived as a semi-hermit for 2 years in the intimate embrace of a forest.
 What I learned from these 2 formative experiences guides my vision and actions.
-I have volunteered in refugee camps, helped end apartheid in South Africa and was jailed for non-violent activism against nuclear weapons.
-I have also advocated alongside Indigenous groups to protect the Amazon, supported the disabled community and aided immigrants and refugees held in detention.
-I embrace Creation Spirituality, asserting that collaboration with animals, plants and Indigenous wisdom is key to saving the planet.
+I have volunteered in refugee camps in southeast Asia, worked as a human shield to protect Mayan activists during the civil was of Guatemala, helped end apartheid in South Africa and was jailed for non-violent peace activism against nuclear weapons.
+I have also advocated alongside Indigenous groups to protect the Amazon Forest, supported the disabled community and aided immigrants and refugees held in detention.
+I assert that collaboration with animals, plants and Indigenous wisdom is key to saving the planet.